thepooyan/Chess/notes.md

     methods:
         auth move {
+            is it your turn?
-            1. is move shape ok?
-(ONLY THIS PART IS DIFFRENT IN ALL)
+            is move shape ok?
+(ONLY THIS PART IS DIFFRENT IN ALL) {
-            2. is it on the board?
+                    does the shape match the algorythm?
+                    is there a piece in between? (except for knight) }

-            3. is there another piece?
+            is there another piece?
-                -yes -- is it not the either of the kings?
+                --is it the either of the kings?
                 --is it of the oppisite color?

-            4. is the move going to result in a check for your own king?
+            is the move going to result in a check for your own king?
+                {

+                }

+            authorized!!
         }

         move {